everlifeai/everlife-node-releases/README.md

 In order to get a working avatar with a wallet, you need to set it up and configure it.

+1. Download the correct version of Avatar Node for your environment [Windows 64 bit Version of Avatar Node] (https://github.com/everlifeai/everlife-node-releases/releases/download/v0.4.0/elife_0.4.0-windows-x64.zip) or
+[Windows 32 bit Version of Avatar Node] (https://github.com/everlifeai/everlife-node-releases/releases/download/v0.4.0/elife_0.4.0-windows-x32.zip)

-1. Unzip the avatar into your `$HOME` directory
+2. Unzip the avatar into your `$HOME` directory
-2. Go to the command prompt and navigate to your node directory
+3. Go to the command prompt and navigate to your node directory
-3. `run setup`
+4. `run setup`

 In order to safeguard the wallet, it is password protected.
 So that the user does not need to type in this password again and again it needs to